rainbow-me/rainbowkit/README.md

   </tbody>
 </table>

-For example, to customize the dark theme with the `purple` accent color preset and a `medium` border radius scale:
+For example, to customize the dark theme with a purple accent color and a `medium` border radius scale:

 ```tsx
 import { RainbowKitProvider, darkTheme } from '@rainbow-me/rainbowkit';